 First Communion is open to a baptized Catholic who is in second grade.
 The requirements are that these students be enrolled in one of the options for Religious Education and attend faithfully.
 The children will make their First Reconciliation and First Communion in the spring.
 More information will follow and can be found on our website.
 Be sure to indicate that your child will be receiving First Communion when you sign up for religious education.
 If your child was baptized at a different parish, please have their baptismal record sent to St. Michael.
 If your child is in second grade or older and is not Catholic but you wish them to become Catholic, please contact Fr.
 Jenkins.
 Requirements for First Communion, please click here.

 Confirmation is held for youth in the 8th grade.
 If your child is older than 8th grade, they can still receive the sacrament, but their preparation will be separate from the 8th grade class.
 Classes will be held Wednesday evenings.
 Confirmandi are invited to Mass at 6 pm and as well as the dinner that follows.
 The actual required class is from 6:30-7:30 pm.
 Students are asked to attend faithfully and parents are asked to assist at least once a semester in helping in the kitchen or assisting in the classroom.
 In the spring, this help could also include assisting at the Passiontide retreat which is a requirement for all confirmandi.
 More details can be found on our website and when the student is enrolled.
 Requirements for Confirmation, please click here.

 High school youth are invited to our regular youth group gathering that will follow the same schedule as our Wednesday night religious education.
-They are also invited to Mass and dinner.
+They are also invited to Mass.
 Afterwards, they will meet in the youth room for social time.
 This time is not a structured class but is instead a place where students can hang out, play games, or work on homework.
 The adult supervisors are there to help mentor students.
 Evenings will end with a Night Prayer from the Divine Office.